Script Author: Katja Borchert, Ph.D. (katjab@millisecond.com), Millisecond

 Script Copyright © Millisecond Software, LLC

 This script implements a basic shape n-back procedure.
-The n-back task is a go/nogo working-memory performance task with increasing levels of difficulty.
+The n-back task is a go/nogo working-memory performance task with increasing levels of difficulty that adapt to a participant's block performance.

 Jaeggi, Susanne M.; Studer-Luethi, Barbara; Buschkuehl, Martin; Su, Yi-Fen; Jonides, John; Perrig, Walter J. (2010).
 The relationship between n-back performance and matrix reasoning - implications for training and transfer.
 Intelligence, 38, 625–635.